Futuria: Crafting a Human-First Brand for an AI Consultancy

 C-suite executives are key decision-makers who face overlapping challenges, such as limited time, data overload, and pressure to deliver strategic results.
 Understanding these insights allowed me to humanise insights and guide design decisions.

 This would help me ensure the brand messaging resonated with our target.
-Since a primary goal of mine was to communicate how this audience would benefit from the introduction of our AI services–I figured it would make sense to tackle where my audience stood with AI as seperate groups and research them independently.
+Since a primary goal of mine was to communicate to this audience, the ways in which they would benefit from the introduction of our AI services–I figured it would make sense to separate groups on where they were positioned on AI, each with an independent hierarchy of needs.

 I identified key pain points and designed solutions that aligned with their priorities.